Crocs shoes are going bio-based

 From pandemic accessory to red-carpet trend, Crocs are hotter than ever this year.
 But the brand is also focused on another type of heat: climate change.
 Sure, the gradual boiling of our planet is markedly less fun than, say, a catalog of mini lightning bolt-, lava lamp-, and avocado-shaped charms—all of which you can buy from the Crocs website and stick in the various pores of its iconic rubber clogs—but the company wants to make fighting climate change just as core to its brand as those colorful pins.

-As the first step in its quest to become a net-zero-carbon company by 2030, Crocs is remaking its shoes with a new bio-based material, the company announced today, set to debut across all its styles in 2022.
+As the first step in its quest to become a net-zero-carbon company by 2030, Crocs is remaking its shoes with a new bio-based material, the company announced today, set to debut across all styles in 2022.

 The material, called Ecolibrium technology, was engineered in collaboration with global materials science company Dow.
 It’s built with hydrocarbons extracted from renewable resources and waste products like palm oil and pulp paper, rather than natural gases, forming what the company says is a carbon-negative process—all while keeping the same feel as the original Croc.
 Crocs has been transparent about the carbon footprint of its shoes in the past—3.94 kilograms of CO2 per pair, already on the low end for the industry—and the introduction of Ecolibrium is going to bring that number down a lot further, it says, although it’s unclear on exactly how much.